deancollins84/cushon/README.md

 Database design for the above scenarios:
 [Lucidchart - Retail tax-free saving account service](https://lucid.app/documents/view/11a53f1d-cf00-450f-b529-357c7dede8a3)

+> [!NOTE]
+> Design choice of having both an integer ID (technical key; PK) and a string UUID (unique) in the database table is just my opinion.
+> I Recognise this is effectively redundant, just personal preference to not expose the technical key and have a clear separation.
+Uuid would be indexed.

 ## Docker containers and PHPUnit tests
 Two simple docker containers included, one for PHP CLI and one for Composer.